cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Image Types
 ====================

-Using this interface, administrators can configure the basic disk images.
-Administrators can then choose among these images as basis for clusters.
+The image types interface allows administrators to configure the options for basic disk images on the clusters provisions by end users.

 The Images Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^
-The images home screen lists the disk image types current configured by the administrator.
-The page also provides the ability to delete and view/edit each image.
+The images home screen lists the image types currently configured by the administrators.
+The page also provides the ability to delete and view/edit each image type.

-Clicking on an image type name will take you to the edit image type page to view more details of the image type and the ability to edit the configurations.
+Clicking on an item's name will take you to the 'Edit image type' page to view more details of the image type and allows you to edit the configurations.

 .. figure:: images-screenshot-1.png
     :align: center